-The private club, named after transvestite Tito Valenti’s female alias, operated out of a Victorian-style home in Hunter, NY.
-Daily activities at Casa Susanna included knitting, cooking, and other household chores, and holidays special occasions were cerebrated with flare.
+The private club operated out of a Victorian-style home in Hunter, NY.
+Daily activities at Casa Susanna included knitting, cooking, and other household chores, and holidays special occasions were celebrated with flare.
 With the introduction of fashion shows and themed parties, each day presented the thrilling—and rare— opportunity to showcase a new outfit, new makeup, and a new hairstyle.

 In a post-war era in which women were confined to the home and men were thrust into the throes of a capitalist boom, the dinner parties, domestic work, and perfectly executed fashions of Casa Susanna become a potent act of courage, and ultimately, of defiance.
-By participating so sincerely in this fantasy of femaleness, they cut through the haze of societal perception to reveal deeper and more gratifying truths about gender, identity, and self-expression.
+Together, they cut through the haze of societal perception to reveal deeper and more gratifying truths about gender, identity, and self-expression.